 After he turns off the show, get down to his level, make sure he’s looking you in the eyes, and say.

 “Hey bud, it’s time to go clean your room. (be simple and clear on what you need from him.
 Don’t ask.
 If you ask, it gives them an opportunity to talk back.)
-How about afterwards, we play a game together?”
-(Offering something to look forward to often times motivates them to achieve their task).
+How about afterward, we play a game together?”
+(Offering something to look forward to oftentimes motivates them to achieve their task).

 Sometimes, I use a timer, which helps him stay motivated and concentrated on finishing the task.